Lakefront liberals: Modern status

 The Lincoln Park neighborhood, for example, where townhouses valued at $500,000 are becoming more common, once served as the apotheosis of liberal, anti-Democratic [Party] machine sentiment.
 But in 1987 in the general election [for mayor] the ward rejected Mr. Washington by a 2-to-1 ratio in favor of Edward Vrdolyak, a conservative former Alderman who has since joined the Republican Party.

 In the 2010s, some political writers again questioned whether lakefront liberals had become largely extinct.
-In November 2015, Whet Mose wrote an article in Chicago magazine which questioned whether Rahm Emanuel's "sweep of the affluent lakefront wards" in the 2015 mayoral election the signaling of a "death knell" for the lakefront liberal bloc.
-He posited the possibility that the voting bloc might have not coalesced in the 1970s due to support for progressive policy so much as it had due to anti-machine sentiment.
-Emanuel was regarded to be an "establishment" politician.
-Edward McClell wrote this in a late-2019 Chicago magazine article.
-He argued that lakefront neighborhoods on the North Side of Chicago have become among of the wealthiest neighborhoods in Chicago, and have also become some of the most conservative-leaning neighborhoods.
-North side lakefront communities were among the most supportive areas for Mayor Rahm Emanuel in his elections.
+In November 2015, Whet Mose wrote an article in Chicago magazine which questioned whether Rahm Emanuel's "sweep of the affluent lakefront wards" in the 2015 mayoral election signaled a "death knell" for the lakefront liberal bloc.
+He also posited a hypothesis that the voting bloc might have not coalesced in the 1970s due to support for progressive policy so much as it had coalesced around an anti-machine sentiment.
+With Emanuel being regarded as an "establishment" politician, his sweep of those wards would evidence a departure against the trends of the 1970s and 1980s.
+Edward McClell similarly wrote of a possible death of the voting bloc as a force in the lakefront wards in a late-2019 Chicago magazine article.
+He argued that lakefront neighborhoods on the North Side of Chicago have become among of the wealthiest neighborhoods in Chicago, and had also become some of the most conservative-leaning neighborhoods.
+North side lakefront communities were among the most supportive areas for Emanuel in his elections.
 McClell wrote that it is theorized that much of the former lakefront liberals voting base left the geographic area that the coalition once occupied, after being priced-out, moving to neighborhoods such as Wicker Park, Logan Square, and Avondale, making up part of what is now known as the "Milwaukee Avenue Progressives".

 Others have believed that the lakefront liberal geographic voting bloc still remains.
 Some political journalists, such as Fran Spielman of the Chicago Sun-Times, believe that many northern lakefront wards continue to have an electorate that favors progressivism.
 Some analysts believed that lakefront liberals remained and had supported Rahm Emanuel in his 2011 election.
 Some writers believed that Lori Lightfoot was the beneficiary of lakefront liberals' support in the 2019 Chicago mayoral election.
 In the initial round the election, Bill Ruthhart of the Chicago Tribune wrote that her, "base proved to be in the liberal lakefront wards on the North Side."
 In the initial round, Lightfoot saw particularly strong performances in far north lakefront neighborhoods.
 Lightfoot also carried the endorsement of former lakefront liberals-supported alderman Dick Simpson.
 In the runoff of the 2023 Chicago mayoral election, a key portion of the vote that secured liberal Brandon Johnson's victory against a more conservative opponent was from voters in the northern lakefront wards.
 Johnson had also performed strongly in these areas during the preliminary round of the election.